same-difference/digital-garden/content/index.md

 ---
 [What's a digital garden?](https://maggieappleton.com/garden-history/)

-==I know, great SEO, me.== Immediately linking off my own site as the very first thing on a homepage lol.
+I know, great SEO, me.
+Immediately linking off my own site as the very first thing on a homepage lol.
 But yeah I need to organize my thoughts more because sticky notes and a singular discord channel ain't doing it anymore.

 Things are getting lost and forgotten, sometimes I put it in a different channel on accident.
 I'm tired of it.
 Let's fix that now, shall we?